 “Homies 4 Lyfe”; 35mm film, mixed media on canvas - 16 x 20 inches

 As an multidisciplinary artist, I pride myself on bringing focus to human form, specifically Black bodies.
 Throughout my paintings and illustrations, I gravitate towards a more literal and abstract functionality of the Black female body.
 I explore self-identity using my own body as a source of material and am most interested in social observance, social standards, and illusion as it pertains to the body.

 In my mixed media work– using using a wide range of materials (i.e. photography, botanical features, clippings, drawings, etc), I emphasize on the formality of individuals living and functioning within the city.
 Struggle, insecurity, fluctuation, classicism, and inequality are subliminally captured throughout many of my portraits and juxtapose life’s luxuries and life’s realities.

 An Invitation, A Declaration, And A Warning

-“An Invitation, A Declaration, And A Warning”; Silkscreen (white ink on Rives BFK); 14 x 11 in
+“An Invitation, A Declaration, And A Warning”; silkscreen (white ink on Rives BFK) - 14 x 11 inches

 I am trained in a variety of mediums, but it is a love of language that provides a through line in my practice.
 Perhaps these works act primarily as vehicles for their titles.
 The works included here are part of a larger, ongoing project, The Tertium Quid Project.
 “Tertium quid” is Late Latin for, “some third (and unknown) thing.”
 The Tertium Quid Project uses quotidian mediums to investigate the non-binary nature of identity.
 In the case of this artist’s identity, non-binarism is most evident in mixed-race identity.